-Someone who benefits from a will, a trust, a life insurance policy or death benefits from an annuity.
+Someone who benefits from a will, a trust, a life insurance policy or death benefits from an annuity or pension.

 You or your employer were given the option to opt out of the State Second Pension (formerly the State Earnings Related Pension Scheme) in exchange for lower National Insurance contributions (and higher pension contributions) or a rebate into your pension.
-From 6th April 2012, this is only available in Defined Benefit (Final Salary) schemes.
+From 6th April 2012, this was only available in Defined Benefit (Final Salary) schemes.
 Contracting out was abolished from 6 April 2016

 A conventional annuity is an annuity purchased with the proceeds of a pension plan, which pays a guaranteed, regular income for life.
 The income payable from this type of annuity is not linked to the performance of investments.

-The Data Protection Act 1998 is designed to safeguard personal data.
-It requires anyone who handles personal information to comply with a number of important principles.
-It also gives individuals rights over their personal information.
+The Data Protection Act 2018 is a UK law which safeguards personal data.
+It requires anyone who handles personal data to comply with a number of important rules and gives individuals advanced rights over how their personal data is processed.

 With this type of pension, the amount of retirement income an employee gets is set in advance.
-The amount of income they get is based on the number of years they have been a member of the scheme and their salary at or near their retirement date.
+The amount of income they get is usually based on the number of years they have been a member of the scheme, an accrual rate and their earnings.

 Someone who is financially dependent on you, typically a partner.
 Annuity providers often require proof of this - such as a joint utility bill or mortgage/bank statement.